luciferseamus/DL/README.md

  Converted to .js and then to .ps1 by Luciferseamus - reason- I wanted to be able to run this but have the option to delay the effect.
-I couldn't figure out how to do it via .txt file so I converted it to .js format.
+I couldn't figure out how to do it via .txt file so I converted it to .js (still working on that 08/19/2024, for now it is .txt) format.
 It seemed easier after messing with PS commands for almost an entire weekend.
 I did learn alot however!
  I could not have done any of this without inspiration from these three Titans and the entire f0 community.
 Thanks to all of you for inspiring me to undertake this project.